 Standalone mode gives you the freedom to operate without a computer and go anywhere with your I-CubeX setup !
 Configure the USB-microDig's new features released in firmware v7.4x with EditorX v8.1x and it will remember the settings after power down.

 Host mode configurations are edited with Link or SensePlay.
-For more sensor mapping complexity, use the digitizer with the openFrameworks addon, digitizer Max plugin, iCube, oCube or Pd plugin, and apply almost any signal processing algorithm you like.
+For more sensor mapping complexity, use the digitizer with the ioCube Touchdesigner node, openFrameworks addon, iCube, oCube or Pd external, and apply almost any signal processing algorithm you like.

 Firmware v7.40 is available for USB-microDigs with hardware v7.0 or greater.
 There are two ways to upgrade your USB-microDig to firmware v7.4x.
 For USB-microDigs with hardware 7.0 (and firmware dated 2018-03-17 or newer) or greater, click the "check firmware" button in Connect (v1.5.1 or higher, only on MacOS for now).
 If you're on Windows, and for USB-microDigs with hardware 7.0 and firmware dated older than 2018-03-17, run FirmwareX v7.4x after which update you can use Connect for further updates.
 Access the new features with EditorX v8.1x.